simularity/SimGen/README.md

 TODO update

 **behavior** - We humans talk about systems in terms of their behavior.
-Servers start, stop, handle requests, generate 404 errors, call the database, etc. Shoppers check online, then check a store, perhaps learn from a clerk that they actually want something else, then realize they have to buy something else...  **BT** describes the world in terms of a set of fundamental behaviors.
+Servers start, stop, handle requests, generate 404 errors, call the database, etc. Shoppers check online, then check a store, perhaps learn from a clerk that they actually want something else, realize they have the something else...  **BT** describes the world in terms of a set of fundamental behaviors.

 **BT** - the language SimGen programs are defined in.
 Stored in files ending .bt